ZertoPublic/Z4K/docs/Z4KInstaller.md

     tar -xvf z4k-installer.tar
     ```

-3. To run the tool and provide the required parameters when prompted:
+3. Run the tool.

-   - To deploy ZKM and ZKM-PX on the current cluster, run:
+   - To deploy ZKM and ZKM-PX on the current cluster, and provide the required parameters when prompted:

      ```
      ./install-z4k.sh
      ```

-    - To deploy only ZKM-PX on the current cluster, run:
+    - To deploy only ZKM-PX on the current cluster, and provide the required parameters when prompted:

       ```
       ./install-zkm-px.sh
       ```
     OR

-    To run the tool and provide parameters using the dedicated flags:
+    -   To run the tool and provide parameters using the dedicated flags:

-     - Add --help to the command to view the flags.
+        - Run the command with --help to view the flags.

         - Run the command with the flags.

+       **Examples**

         ```
         ./install-z4k.sh --help
          Flags: